 Inas Abdel Dayem

-A number of cultural and artistic events will be held in several creativity centers on October 19, including the opening of Lycee el-Horreya Theater in Alexandria.
+A number of cultural and artistic events will be held on December 20, including the launch of the Thirteenth National Theater Festival.